John Onesimus Foster: Early life and education

 John Onesimus Foster was born on December 14, 1833, in La Porte, Indiana.
 In 1840 his family moved to Iowa, then a settlement, where he grew up.
 From 1854 to 1860 he attended Cornell College in Mount Vernon, Iowa, and in 1862 he graduated from the Garrett Biblical Institute in Evanston, Illinois.
 In 1874 he graduated from the first normal class of the Chautauqua Institution.
 All told he received diplomas for normal and literary work, along with a Master of Arts, a Bachelor of Divinity, and a Doctor of Divinity.

 Career

-In 1904, Foster moved to Seattle, and joined the Washington State Society of the Sons of the American Revolution that year.
+In 1904, Foster moved to Seattle, and joined the Washington State Society of the Sons of the American Revolution that January.
+He was eligible through his maternal grandfather, Henry Batten, who served in the Pennsylvania Troops near Pittsburgh as an orderly sergeant, and received a pension.

 He eventually became the State Chaplain for Washington, and served also as the president of the Seattle chapter.
 In 1905, he began teaching theology at the University of Puget Sound in Tacoma, Washington.
 Still teaching in his 80s, he was thought to be the oldest college teacher in the country.

 Foster, who was considered "an inventor of many ingenious devices and processes", also worked as an editor and wrote several books, including The Heart of the Bible.